mroderick/blog.jekyll/site/_posts/2008-11-20-un-indexable-javascript-warnings.md

 disable_comments: true
 ---

+# How to create un-indexable content for missing javascript warnings

 At Gazebo we love to use unobtrusive enhancement to make our solutions available to the biggest possible audience, and greatly improve the experience for users with sophisticated user-agents.

 This usually means: